lspahija/blizzardberry/README.md

 But maybe it isn’t necessary, you could test it out to see if it works well (if you get relevant chunks to the given query) without any filtering.

+- tool fetching can maybe be made more accurate by inserting a RAG step. how does the lib fetch under the hood?